 - Add the minced garlic to the skillet and cook, stirring, for 30 seconds.
 Remove from heat and let cool for at least 10 minutes, until just warm.

-- In a serving bowl, mix together the mayonnaise, chili powder, salt, and pepper.
+- In a serving bowl, mix together the mayonnaise, chili powder, salt, pepper, and lime juice.

-- Add corn, scallions, cilantro, lime juice, and cotija.
-Toss gently to. combine well.
+- Add corn, scallions, cilantro, and cotija.
+Toss gently to combine well.
 Taste for seasoning and add more of anything you like.
 Serve warm or at room temperature.

 Notes